pandoc-jp/pandoc-doc-ja/users-guide.rst

      It consists of two paragraphs.
    ...

+The literal block after the ``|`` must be indented relative to the line containing the ``|``.
+If it is not, the YAML will be invalid and pandoc will not interpret it as metadata.
+For an overview of the complex rules governing YAML, see the `Wikipedia entry on YAML syntax`_.

 Template variables will be set automatically from the metadata.
 Thus, for example, in writing HTML, the variable ``abstract`` will be set to